Options

 attribute indicates the number of remaining arguments to skip, after returning from the parsing callback.
 This value is meant to be changed by the callback, and only works when the parameter count is zero.

 It is useful in cases where the number of parameters is not known beforehand, and the callback wants to have control over where an argument sequence ends.
-Here is an example of how it might be used inside the callback:
+Note that this is different from unlimited parameters, where the parser must detect the end of a sequence based on the occurrence of option names in the command line.

 {